John McNamara (baseball): 1986 World Series

 With Game 7 delayed a day due to rain in New York, McNamara bumped originally-scheduled starting pitcher Oil Can Boyd in favor of starting Bruce Hurst, the winner of Games 1 and 5 and the presumptive MVP of the series if the Red Sox were to win, on three days' rest; the Red Sox had chosen to go with a normal four-man rotation during the series, unlike the Mets who pitched a three-man rotation.
 The decision upset Boyd so much that he began drinking heavily afterward and drank himself to the point of intoxication, according to accounts given by McNamara and his pitching coach Bill Fischer, thus rendering him unavailable.

-Hurst was staked to a 3–0 lead and pitched shutout ball for five innings, but tired in the sixth allowing the Mets to score three runs to tie the game.
+Hurst was staked to a 3–0 lead and pitched shutout ball for five innings, but tired in the sixth, he allowed the Mets to score three runs to tie the game.
 Since Boyd's actions had left the bullpen short staffed in a situation where every able pitcher would need to be available in case of an emergency, McNamara decided to bring Calvin Schiraldi in despite his struggles in Game 6 and the fact that he was still tired from pitching 2.2 innings that night (something he wasn't used to).
 Schiraldi gave up a tie-breaking home run to Ray Knight, the first batter he faced, and ended up surrendering three runs while recording only a single out.
 The Red Sox would lose the game 8–5, thus losing the series.

 Final seasons (1987–88) with Red Sox

 McNamara's 1987 Red Sox not only failed to repeat as divisional or league champions, but also they failed to reach .500.
 With only 78 wins, they finished 20 games behind the Detroit Tigers.
 McNamara was invited to return for 1988, and the Boston bullpen was buttressed by the acquisition of All-Star relief pitcher and future Hall of Famer Lee Smith.
-However, the Red Sox played well below expectations and were only 43–42, nine games behind the Tigers, by the July 11–14 All-Star break.
-McNamara was fired during the hiatus, and his interim successor, third-base coach "Walpole Joe" Morgan (not to be confused with Hall of Fame player Joe Morgan), promptly won 19 of his first 20 games as skipper to pull the Red Sox into a first-place tie with Tigers by August 3.
-They went on to win the division championship.
+However, the Red Sox played well below expectations and were only 43–42, nine games behind the Tigers, by the All-Star break.
+McNamara was fired during the hiatus, and his interim successor, third-base coach "Walpole Joe" Morgan (not to be confused with Hall of Fame player Joe Morgan), promptly won 19 of his first 20 games as skipper to pull the Red Sox into a first-place tie with Detroit by August 3.
+They went on to win the division championship that season and Morgan was named permanent manager afterwards.